Resource Allocation via Backscatter-Aware Transmit Antenna Selection for Low-PAPR and Ultra-Reliable WSNs: Simulation and Results

-As shown in the simulation results in Fig. \ref{fig:sota_comparison}, the proposed BC-TAS significantly outperforms the industry-standard Norm-Based Antenna Selection (NBAS) \cite{SOTA_5_NBAS}.
-At an average SNR of 10 dB, BC-TAS achieves a BER of $\approx 3.2 \times 10^{-4}$, whereas NBAS remains at $\approx 2.6 \times 10^{-2}$.
-This order-of-magnitude improvement is attributed to our model's ability to exploit frequency-selective diversity rather than relying on a static norm-based metric.
-The proposed scheme achieves a near-optimal slope while maintaining robustness to high CSI error ($20\%$).
+As shown in Fig.~\ref{fig:sota_comparison}, BC-TAS significantly outperforms the industry-standard Norm-Based Antenna Selection (NBAS) \cite{SOTA_5_NBAS}.
+At 10~dB SNR, BC-TAS achieves a BER of $\approx 3.2 \times 10^{-4}$, while NBAS remains at $\approx 2.6 \times 10^{-2}$.
+This order-of-magnitude improvement stems from the framework's ability to exploit frequency-selective diversity across subcarriers rather than relying on a static, wideband norm-based metric.
+Furthermore, the proposed scheme achieves a near-optimal diversity slope and remains robust even under severe 20\% CSI error conditions.